What is Natural or Organic Living?

 People wanted items or food where they knew what was in them.
-This led to growing your own produce, making your food such as butter and cheeses from scratch, to sewing your own clothes and making your soaps, sunscreens and so on.
+This led to growing your own produce, making your food such as butter and cheese from scratch, sewing your own clothes, and making your soaps, sunscreens, and so on.

-Some of this came from the financial burden the depression or lack of resources caused, but mostly living natural and organic was done because it was and is the best way in which a family can live and did for generations.
+Some of this came from the financial burden the depression or lack of resources caused, and currently some of what our COVID-19 flu bug has caused.
+But mostly living natural and organic is done because it is the best way in which a family can live clean.

-I grew up this way as did many reading this article.
-My husband and I also choose now to raise our kids the same way.
-Why?
+Generations of people grew up this way as did many reading this article.
+My husband and I were raised in small towns/the country learning the ways of the land.
+We now choose to raise our kids the same way.

 - Health benefits

 - Quality of life